-In this article, we have introduced RAMOSE, the Restful API Manager Over SPARQL Endpoints.
-RA-MOSE is an open source Python software development that allows one to create Web REST API interfaces to one or more SPARQL endpoints by editing a configuration file in Markdown-like syntax, automatically generating documentation and a web server for testing and monitoring purposes.
-This generic software can be used over any SPARQL endpoint simply by creating the appropriate configuration text file.
+In this article, we have introduced RAMOSE, the RESTful API Manager Over SPARQL Endpoints.
+RAMOSE is an open-source Python software development that allows one to create Web REST API interfaces to one or more SPARQL endpoints by editing a configuration file in Markdown-like syntax, automatically generating documentation and a web server for testing and monitoring purposes.
+This generic software can be used over any SPARQL endpoint by creating a configuration text file.
 We have illustrated all the features that RAMOSE implements and we have presented the analysis of our motivating scenario, namely the dramatic increase in usage of OpenCitations data demonstrated by our access logs, so as to demonstrate the benefit that such a tool has brought to OpenCitations in terms of user interaction with its data.
 We commend the use of RAMOSE to others wishing to expose their own RDF data via a REST API.